 Mixed Use development is a complicated process with many competing interests.
-In Ames, the primary driver of mixed use is the apartment use, while the commercial space is a secondary concern to most developers.
+In Ames, the primary driver of mixed use is the apartment use and the commercial space is a secondary concern to most developers.
 Staff believes ensuring that well designed and located commercial spaces is critical to supporting Campustown as it grows and evolves and it cannot solely cater to the market for apartment development.
-Redevelopment in Campustown over the past three years has resulted in demolition of approximately 83,000 square feet of commercial building space (1st and 2nd levels) replaced with approximately 43,000 square feet of ground floor commercial and 49,000 square feet of upper level office space (Kingland Building).
+Redevelopment in Campustown over the past three years has resulted in demolition of approximately 83,000 square feet of buildings replaced with approximately 43,000 square feet of ground floor commercial and 49,000 square feet of upper level office space (Kingland Building).
 This redevelopment has also resulted in the construction of approximately 1,000 additional bedrooms as well.